Some links in this post may be affiliate links

 Common names: Bluecrown Passionflower, Blue Passionflower, Southern Beauty, Wild Apricot, Jesus Flower, Passion Flower

-Bluecrown Passionflower (Passiflora caerulea) thrives in bright light with some direct sunlight, cool to average warmth, humid conditions and consistently moist, fertile, free-draining soil coupled with monthly feeding during the growing season.
+Bluecrown Passionflower (Passiflora caerulea) requires bright light with 4-6 hours of direct sunlight, average warmth of 18-270C, humidity of 60-70% and consistently moist, fertile, free-draining, all purpose soil coupled with monthly feeding during the growing season.

 Passiflora caerulea requires regular pruning to keep it neat as well as encourage a bushy growth.
 Repotting is necessary only when the plant is extremely pot-bound as it blooms more when pot-bound.
 Keep reading for more details on these growing conditions and how to achieve them.